FRRouting/frr/doc/user/bgp.rst

 cause subtle convergence problems in BGP.
 These properties and problems have proven to be hard to understand, at least historically, and may still not be widely understood.
-The following attempts to collect together and present what is known about MED, to help operators and Frr users in designing and configuring their networks.
+The following attempts to collect together and present what is known about MED, to help operators and FRR users in designing and configuring their networks.

 The BGP :abbr:`MED ( Multi_Exit_Discriminator)` attribute is intended to